Weights for relative motives; relation with mixed complexes of sheaves: Introduction

 \section{Introduction}

-The goal of this paper is to prove (independently from \cite{hebpo}) that the {\it Chow weight structure} $\wchow$ (as introduced in \cite{bws} for Voevodsky's motives over a perfect field $k$) could also be defined for the category $\dmcs$ of motives with rational coefficients over any ('reasonable') base scheme $S$ (in \cite{degcis} where this category was constructed and studied, $\dmcs$ was called the category of Beilinson motives; one could also consider the 'big' category of $S$-motives $\dms\supset \dmcs$ here).
+The goal of this paper is to prove (independently from \cite{hebpo}) that the {\it Chow weight structure} $\wchow$ (as introduced in \cite{bws} for Voevodsky's motives over a perfect field $k$) can also be defined for the category $\dmcs$ of motives with rational coefficients over any ('reasonable') base scheme $S$ (in \cite{degcis}, where this category was described and studied, $\dmcs$ was called the category of Beilinson motives; one can also consider the 'big' category of $S$-motives $\dms\supset \dmcs$ here).
 The {\it heart} $\hwchow$ of $\wchow$ is 'generated' by the motives of regular schemes that are projective over $S$ (tensored by $\q(n)[2n]$ for all $n\in \z$).
-We also study the functoriality properties of $\wchow$ (they are very similar to the functoriality of weights for mixed complexes of sheaves, as established in \S5 of \cite{bbd}).
+We also study the functoriality properties of $\wchow$ (they are very similar to the functoriality of weights for mixed complexes of sheaves, as described in \S5 of \cite{bbd}).

 As was shown in \cite{bws}, the existence of $\wchow$ yields several nice consequences.
 In particular, there exists a {\it weight complex} functor $t:\dmcs\to K^b(\chows)$, as well as {\it Chow-weight} spectral sequences and filtrations, and {\it virtual $t$-truncations} for any (co)homological functor $H:\dmcs\to \au$.